jdhrnndz/react-jsxtransformer-maven-plugin/README.md

 # ReactJS JSX Transformer Maven Plugin
-This plugin is created to simplify building ReactJS components in a Adobe Experience Manager using Eclipse.
+This plugin is created to simplify building ReactJS components in an Adobe Experience Manager project using Eclipse.

 This is only an extended version.
 The original project can be viewed here: [spaulg/react-jsxtransformer-maven-plugin](https://github.com/spaulg/react-jsxtransformer-maven-plugin).
 Credits to the original author, [Simon Paulger](https://github.com/spaulg).